tims3900/3D-Unet-Airway/README.md

 The following augmentation techniques are applied upon the dataset:

 - **Random Flipping:** Randomly flips the input patch and mask patch along a randomly chosen axis (depth, height, or width).
-- **Random Blackout:** Randomly selects a region within the patch and sets its pixel values to 0 for both the input and mask.
-This simulates occlusions or missing data in the input images.
+- **Random Rotating:** Randomly rotates the input patch and mask patch along the z-axis between a range of 10 - 30 degrees.
+- **Random Scaling:** Randomly scales the patch between a range of 0.75 and 1.25.
 - **Augmentation Probability:** The probability of applying augmentation is controlled by hyperparameters.

 ## Dataset